sulami/blog/content/my-favourite-tech-talks.md

 Title: My favourite Tech-Talks
 Date: 2014-01-25
 Category: Web
-Tags: git, talks, youtube, wayland, kernel, selinux
+Tags: git, youtube, wayland, kernel, selinux

 I love talks, others might call them presentations.
 There are thousands of talks on YouTube and watching them all would take ages, but I